puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 5. Enter your Forge username and password in the text boxes below the pane where you selected your modules.
 (If you do not have a Forge username, see the instructions [here](http://docs.puppetlabs.com/puppet/3/reference/modules_publishing.html#create-a-puppet-forge-account).)
 6. Click **Finish**.

-Geppetto will generate a pop up confirmation window when your modules have been uploaded successfully.
+Geppetto will generate a pop-up confirmation window when your modules have been uploaded successfully.
 Clicking **OK** on this confirmation message will bring you back to your main Geppetto screens.
 Otherwise, you will recieve a pop up stating there were problems.
 Clicking **OK** on this error message will bring you back to the *Export Wizard*.

 ##Geppetto and PE